stephengold/Minie/README.md

 For a simple example, see [HelloBoneLink.java](https://github.com/stephengold/Minie/blob/master/MinieExamples/src/main/java/jme3utilities/tutorial/HelloBoneLink.java).

+When you run `HelloBoneLink`, press the space bar to put the control into dynamic mode.
+You'll see the linked bones go limp while the remainder of the ninja model stays rigid.

-Alternatively, you can generate configuration code for a specific model using the [DacWizard application][dacwizard], which uses animation data to estimate the range of motion for each linked bone.
+As an alternative to hand-coding the control configuration, you can generate configuration code for a specific model using the [DacWizard application][dacwizard], which uses animation data to estimate the range of motion for each linked bone.